 4. You can be disciplined and lose your professional license (such as nursing, doctor, security, real estate, etc license).

 Legally, the prosecutor is obligated to listen to the wishes of the victim.
-Yet, often, the wish to dismiss the criminal case is ignored.
+Yet, often, the victims’ wishes to dismiss the criminal case are ignored.
 This is so because the prosecutors are trained to believe that the victims are blinded by love and are enamored with the defendant and will not act in their own best interest.
-This point of view is based on “battered women” research which shows that victims of domestic violence keep coming back to their assailants despite the threat of domestic violence.
+This point of view is based on “battered women” research which shows that victims of domestic violence keep coming back to their wives/husbands despite domestic violence.
 If the victim plans to testify in court recanting the Los Angeles Domestic violence incident, the prosecutor will have an expert in “battered women” syndrome to testify that 95% of victims recant and say that they lied about the incident.
-The prosecutor will rarely believe the “I lied to police story”, and conclude that at the time of the incident you were honest and you are not honest later.
+The prosecutor will rarely believe the “I lied to police story”, and conclude that at the time of the incident, you were honest and you are not honest later.
 It is best to be represented by an attorney who can help you put forward your position and protect your family from the prosecutor’s desire to prosecute your significant other.
 As a victim, you can insist on dismissal but often need the help of a Los Angeles Criminal Defense Lawyer to come up with a plan that helps you best achieve your goal.

 Right To Recover Money To Compensate For Losses

 As a victim, you can insist on prosecuting or not prosecuting the case.
 It is up to you how you want to proceed.
-You can get money from the State for some expenses (such as out of pocket expenses related to Los Angeles Domestic Violence, psychological treatment related to Los Angeles Domestic Violence, etc).
+You can get money from the State for some expenses (such as out-of-pocket expenses related to Los Angeles Domestic Violence, psychological treatment related to Los Angeles Domestic Violence, etc).
 That money comes from a “Victim Compensation Board”, a California state fund created to give money to victims of crimes.
 The application can be completed online (here).

 In addition to the Victim Compensation Fund, you can get reimbursement for your direct expenses, job losses, and medical bills directly from the defendant.
 The compensation will be ordered after a guilty plea or verdict in a special hearing, aka, “the restitution hearing”.
 This restitution order is not dischargeable in bankruptcy and can earn interest on any unpaid amount at 10% per year.